School of Health Policy & Management

 Research Interests: Indigenous health; Indigenous HIV; 2-Spirited & LGBTTIQQA rights; community-engaged research.

-Dr. Steven Hoffman is a Professor in the School of Health Policy and Management in the Faculty of Health and is cross-appointed as Professor in Osgoode Hall Law School at York University.
-Dr. Hoffman is the Director of the Global Strategy Lab, and is the Scientific Director of the Canadian Institutes of Health Research's Institute of Population & Public Health.
-He holds courtesy appointments as an Associate Professor of Clinical Epidemiology & Biostatistics (Part-Time) at McMaster University and Adjunct Associate Professor of Global Health & Population at Harvard University.
+Dr. Steven Hoffman is the Director of the Global Strategy Lab, a Professor of Global Health, Law, and Political Science at York University, and the Scientific Director of the Canadian Institutes of Health Research's Institute of Population & Public Health.
+He holds courtesy appointments as a Professor of Clinical Epidemiology & Biostatistics (Part-Time) at McMaster University, Adjunct Professor of Global Health & Population at Harvard University, and, for the 2018-2019 academic year, as a Visiting Professor at the University of Oxford.
 He is an international lawyer licensed in both Ontario and New York who specializes in global health law, global governance and institutional design.
-His research integrates analytical, empirical and big data approaches to craft global regulatory strategies that better address transnational health threats, social inequalities and human rights challenges.
-Past studies have focused on access to medicines, antimicrobial resistance, development assistance, health misinformation, health systems, maternal health, pandemics, technological innovation and tobacco.
-Currently he is co-principal investigator of a large $4.6 million CAD research consortium on “Strengthening International Collaboration for Capitalizing on Cost-Effective and Life-Saving Commodities (i4C)” with Trygve Ottersen at the Norwegian Institute of Public Health.
-He is a regular columnist with Vox and writes the Burden of Proof column with journalist Julia Belluz.
-He is on the Executive Advisory Committee and was a Founding Editor of Wiley's new premier open-access journal Global Challenges.
+His research integrates analytical, empirical and big data approaches to craft global regulatory strategies that better address transnational health threats and social inequalities.
+Past studies have focused on access to medicines, antimicrobial resistance, health misinformation, pandemics and tobacco control.
+Currently he is co-principal investigator of a large $4.6 million CAD research consortium on “Strengthening International Collaboration for Capitalizing on Cost-Effective and Life-Saving Commodities (i4C)”.

 Research Interests: Global health; global governance; international law; institutional design; pandemics; antimicrobial resistance; legal epidemiology; methodology.